Course Catalog

 5 units

 Focuses on the main linguistic approaches that have discourse (i.e. pieces of talk larger than a sentence) as their main object of study.
 Reviews the theoretical foundations of each approach and the main tools used, with special attention to those studies developed about Spanish in all its varieties.
-Prerequisite(s): SPAN 6 or SPHS 6, and LING 50.
+Prerequisite(s): SPAN 6 or SPHS 6, and LING 50, or placement by assessment.

 SPAN 156L